Indirect Characterization: What Is It and How to Use It in Your Writing

 Examples of indirect characterization in writing

-The following indirect characterization examples illustrate how authors use speech, a character’s thoughts, action and interaction, as well as physical description to characterize.
+The following indirect characterization examples illustrate how authors use speech, a character's thoughts, action and interaction, as well as physical descriptions to characterize.

 In To Kill A Mockingbird by Harper Lee, Atticus is speaking to Scout about an upcoming trial and that he intends to stand up for what he believes in.
 The inferences the reader can make are about the character’s moral compass, his beliefs, and the morals he wants to instill in others.